 When MS 839 first opened, we reviewed applicants with all sorts of backgrounds, working with several different languages.
 Our French teacher was chosen based on being a good fit for the school, rather than on the language taught.
 We are limited to French for budgetary reasons.
 We’d love to offer more languages.

 Are there other electives, clubs, or after school options for students?

 We currently offer a French Club, Student Council, Multicultural Club, Queer Book Club, Peer Mediation, Just Words Reading Club, Soccer Team, Basketball Team, Volleyball Team, Poetry Club, Running Club, Spring Musical, and NeST (our student tech team).

 Are students allowed out to lunch?

-We do not have off campus lunch, as the traffic in the area is far too dangerous.
-Lunch time is 1:00 PM-1:50 PM.
+We do not have off-campus lunch, as the traffic in the area is dangerous.
+Lunchtime is 1:00 PM-1:50 PM.
 Students spend half the period in the lunchroom, eating, and the second half outside or, depending on the weather, they also have the option to use the gym/library.